 Is orange wine the same as natural wine?

 No. Orange wine is a method where white grapes ferment with skin contact.
 Natural wine is a philosophy of the least possible intervention.
-They often go hand in hand because many orange wines are made in a low-intervention tradition, but you can easily find one without the other.
+They often go together, because many orange wines are made in a low-intervention tradition, but you can easily find one without the other.

-Why does orange wine taste more astringent than ordinary white wine?
+Why does orange wine taste more puckering than ordinary white wine?

-Because it contains tannin from the grapes' skins and pips.
-These are the same substances that give red wine its structure, and they are normally not present in a classic white wine, where the juice is separated from the skins early.
+Because it contains tannin from the grapes' skins and seeds.
+These are the same substances that give red wine its structure, and they are normally not present in a classic white wine, where the juice is separated from the skins early on.

 Ready for the next step?

 Orange wine is a fine reminder that wine is full of variation, and that most of it is about tasting your way forward.
-If you have developed a taste for trying one, do start with one with shorter skin contact and work your way up towards the more pronounced ones.
+If you have got the urge to try one, feel free to start with one with shorter skin contact and work your way up to the more pronounced ones.
 Remember that the best pairing is always the wine you like with the food you like.